Tenchu

-is an action-adventure stealth video game series owned by Japanese game publisher FromSoftware, where the player assumes the role of a ninja in 16th-century feudal Japan.
+is a stealth action-adventure video game series owned by Japanese game publisher FromSoftware, where the player assumes the role of a ninja in 16th-century feudal Japan.
 The first game in the series titled Tenchu: Stealth Assassins was developed by Japanese developer Acquire and published in 1998.
 Later games have also been developed by K2 and FromSoftware.
 The current rightsholder to the series is FromSoftware who bought the rights from Activision in 2004.

 The title in Japanese literally translates in English as "Divine Retribution", with meaning heaven and meaning death penalty (another translation of this phrase, Wrath of Heaven, is the title of the first PlayStation 2 entry in the series).

 Gameplay

 The game perspective is third-person.
 There are numerous items to help the ninja on his/her mission, but unlockable items can be acquired if the player gets a "Grand Master" rating at the end of the level by being as stealthy as possible.
 Items and controls vary from game to game, but the gameplay is essentially the same throughout except Tenchu: Shadow Assassins.
 Stealth is a very important element in the game, where players have to duck, crouch, and hide behind walls to avoid detection.
 Enemies can be killed with one maneuver by using Stealth Kills, and a player can avoid detection by using the Ki meter.
 The larger the number, the closer the player's position to an enemy.
 If a player is spotted, the Ki meter will turn red, the enemy will alert everyone in the area, and the player is forced to fight hand-to-hand or hide somewhere until the enemies give up their search and resume their patrol routes.